 This international charity is committed to saving the lives of malnourished children and supporting their families to beat hunger.
 The charity are currently fighting hunger and malnutrition in 46 countries across Africa, Asia, Europe, Latin America and the Middle East.

 Shelter believes everyone should have a home.
 More than one million people a year go to Shelter for advice and support and they work towards ending the devastating impact the housing emergency has on people and our communities in the UK.
+As well as financial donations, they're a charity that's very grateful for any furniture donations and they'll even collect from your home.

 Working out of 650 churches and community centres, the work done by Salvation Army is varied, from helping victims of modern slavery, to nurseries, community choirs and food banks for those in need.